Pomax/are-we-flying/docs/index.md

 }
 ```

-Really all this does is wrap some of the functionality so that we can just create a `Trail` instance, and add points to it and it'll do the right thing.
+Really all this does is wrap some of the administrative functionality for tracking position over time, so that we can just create a `Trail` instance, and add points to it and it'll do the right thing.
 For instance, it's not going to do anything until there are two points to draw a line with.
 That's not code we want to constantly have to remember we need to write.

 So with that class set up, let's update `plane.js` some more: